scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 The app did not react to the high resolution image at all, and we noticed that it was slightly different than our cover, for example the top text "The Sunday Times Top Ten bestseller" was replaced by "The Million Copy Bestseller" and also the bottom praise text was different.

-We then managed to find a clear, high resolution exact replica of our book's cover, but the app still would not respond.
-In fact, the only way to get the app to recognize the book cover was to take a picture of our physical book and upload this image to Wikitude!
+We managed to find a clear, high resolution replica of our book's cover, but the app still would not respond.
+In fact, the only way to get the app to recognize the book cover was to take a picture of our physical book (with a camera or phone) and upload this image to Wikitude!

 In order to accomodate different lighting situations and maximize the chance of recognition, we took four different images of the book and uploaded these: